Find the Best Tankless Water Heater Installation Contractors Near You

 What is the warranty on a tankless water heater?

-Tankless water heater warranties can vary depending on the brand and model.
-Most manufacturers offer warranties on parts, and some installers also provide separate labor warranties It's essential to read the fine print and understand what is and isn't covered under warranty..
+Tankless water heater warranties differ depending on the brand and model.
+Most manufacturers offer warranties on parts, and some installers also provide separate labor warranties The length of these coverage terms can also vary, so confirm details with the seller or manufacturer before buying.
 Typical warranties for tankless water heaters range from 5 to 15 years for the heat exchanger, with shorter warranties for other components.

 Where is the best place to install a tankless water heater?